Legal and compliance

 Data breach notification procedure

 Art.
-24 nLPD.
+24 revised FADP.
 Our step-by-step process for detecting, assessing, containing, and reporting data breaches.

 A personal data breach is any security incident that leads to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to personal data.